OperaCode/ARES_Protocol_TeasuryVault/README.md

 # System Architecture

 The protocol follows a modular architecture where each component performs a clearly defined role.
+This is specifically aimed to avoid Monolithic archetecture.

 ```plaintext